sarmadkhan96/Terraform-AWS-CA-1/README.md

-# Terraform AWS DVWA Docker EC2 Instance
+# Terraform AWS Apache Static Page Docker EC2 Instance
-This Terraform code repository contains the necessary configuration to deploy a Dockerized version of Damn Vulnerable Web Application (DVWA) on an Amazon EC2 instance.
-DVWA is a vulnerable web application used for security testing and learning.
+This Terraform code repository contains the necessary configuration to deploy a Dockerized version of Apache httpd on an Amazon EC2 instance.

 ## Features
-- Deploys DVWA web application on an EC2 instance.
+- Deploys Apache Server on an EC2 instance.
 - Accessible on port 80 of the EC2 instance's public IP address.
 - Public IP address of the EC2 instance is displayed after execution.